Ministry of Health Research Seed Grant Program

 Call for Proposals

-In partnership with the Ministry of Health, UBC Health is offering funding of up to $50,000 to researchers from UBC Vancouver and UBC Okanagan to address a research question identified by the Ministry of Health.
+In partnership with the Ministry of Health, UBC Health is offering funding to researchers from UBC Vancouver and UBC Okanagan to address a research question identified by the Ministry of Health.

-November 1-10, 2023 Consultations between shortlisted project leads and Ministry of Health
+October 14-25, 2024 Consultations between shortlisted project leads and the Ministry of Health

-November 17, 2023 Project leads invited to submit full application
+October 30, 2024 Shortlisted project leads invited to submit a full application

 Research projects begin